yogeshhegde/processor-sdk-doc/source/boards/beagle/BeagleBadge/linux/Getting_Started.rst

 Applications
 ############

-- Deep Sleep Low Power mode as low as 350mW power draw
+- DeepSleep Low Power mode as low as 350mW power draw
 - RTC only mode with 3-5mW power draw
 - E-Paper display support with tinyDRM
 - Battery-powered with fuel gauge monitoring